 (b) on the settlement agent, or the personal representative of a deceased settlement agent, in whose name the account is kept; and

-(c) on the Board.
+(c) on the Commissioner.

 (4) Every person on whom an order is served shall comply with the order and shall permit others affected thereby to do so.